WSU-CPTS322-SP26/IDS/README.md

-# IDS
+# NIDS

-## A simple Network Intrusion Detection System (IDS) created by Maxwell Reese, Mitchell Milander, and Blake Platt.
+## A simple Network Intrusion Detection System (NIDS) created by Maxwell Reese, Mitchell Milander, and Blake Platt.

 ### one sentance discription